fernandabmf/Fernandabmf/README.md

-- 👋 Hi, I’m @Fernandabmf and currently i'm studying Bachelor's degree in Information systems at IFBA (campus vitória da conquista)
+- 👋 Hi, I’m @Fernandabmf and currently i'm studying Bachelor's degree in Information systems at IFBA (Campus Vitória da Conquista)
 - 👀 I’m interested in development and programming
 - 🌱 I’m currently learning Java and Javascript (also HMTL/CSS)
 - 💞️ I’m looking to collaborate on Projects, Development systems.